DatacationOrg/datacademy-v2/README.md

 python -m poetry config virtualenvs.in-project true
 ```

-You should now have a folder called `.venv`.
-It might not show in your editor, but you can see it in file explorer.

 ### Step 2.
 Install dependencies
 Execute the following commands to install all necessary packages.
 We call this the dependencies.